 You have to learn to speak the language.

 But I don’t want to be in galleries or to see my legacy in a museum.
 I want to be a self-represented artist.
 Fantastic!
 I love that!
 Working with self-represented artists is my favorite.
-And …
+And, yet …

 Who is going to buy your art?
 Who is going to show it?
 Who is going to attend your openings?
-I know you don’t expect them to appear from the ethers.
+I hope you're not waiting for them to materialize from the ethers.

 I want to make it perfectly clear that I’m not talking about changing your personality or any kind of fake sucking up to people.
 I want you to be genuine in everything you do.